LiterateInk/WebRestaw/README.md

 Join [LiterateInk's Discord server](https://discord.gg/f5KNCnMWzB) to talk about WebRestaw, get help and be notified about the latest updates !

+## License

+This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.

 ## Credits

 - Huge thanks to [Skythrew](https://github.com/Skythrew) for giving me his credentials to help me experiment with WebResto's internal API.